 Norse Sans is a very new design that I have just started.
-The concept was built on drawing an /r where the join was thin and the ear started higher and dropped – being calligraphic in form.
+The concept was built on drawing an /r where the join was thin and an angled terminal – being calligraphic in form.
 My thought was this was distinctive and I could develop other forms based on this idea.
-However, I wasn’t convinced that the original master was performing in text settings so I added an optical axis (text) where the joins are thickened up and spacing is looser and added details to the display (non-text) style.
+I also created an optical axis master that is designed to perform in text where the joins are slightly thicker and spacing is looser.
+Details were then added to the display (non-text) style.
 It’s all really explorative at this rate.
 In the near future I will look to add italics and but keep the glyph palette relatively small.

 A serif typeface currently development that explored the concept of grades.
 Meaning a slight increase in weight to make the text appear heavier or lighter when printed.
 Grade 1, the lighter is in red and Grade 4 the heavier is in white.
 Notice the subtle difference in the increase of width, but the flow of text is not effected!
 Behind all of that is the bold weight, which is being used to interpolate other weights with the Regular’s G1 and G4.
 Effectively, it will be a 20 style family, not yet including italics.
 It does include small caps, four sets of figures, case-sensitive punctuation, and a large latin language support.

 I took some images of interesting signage for a speed drawing exercises after being inspired by my type mentor @dianaovezea and her exercises.
 I took some pictures of interesting signage in my old home-town of Bath, Maine to inspire me.
 This is speed drawing test one of two.
 A geometric slab serif with a 15 degree slope.
 My favorite part is designing the letters that don’t already exist and using the parts of the original to surmise what makes sense.